GSAUC3/AirPad/readme.md

 2. Make sure you install the packages.
 You can use this command, `pip install -r requirements.txt`
 3. go `src` folder and run `main.py`

+***

+Other team members who contributed to this project are:
+- Tiyasa Khan
+- Nitu Pal

+And Our Supervisor:
+- **Dr. Anil Kumar Gupta, Director, C-DAC, Pune.**